oneeve8/kobble-data/content/feamber.md

 Jesus spoke about the kingdom of God in the form of PARABLE.
 A parable is like a metaphor.
 It explains the unexplainable by comparing it to things that are familiar.
 He always began His parables with “The kingdom of God is like...”

-And so, this is where I differ from believers (while I respect them very much) such as Rob Skiba and other Christians who speak about taking the bible as LITERAL.
+And so, this is where I differ from believers (even though I respect and appreciate them very much) such as Rob Skiba and other Christians who speak about taking the bible as LITERAL.

 For me, the WHOLE WORLD IS A METAPHOR, so NOTHING can be taken as literal.
 Nothing in this world IS literal.
 All of creation serves only to point us to a realm beyond this realm... which is the kingdom of God.